 Are car loans good debt or bad?
 It’s a split.
 If you rely on your car for basic transportation to and from work, it’s both a necessity and an investment in your earnings potential.
 If you’re working from home and you recently purchased a luxury sports car that you’re having trouble paying for, you probably already know the answer.

 Pros And Cons Of Paying Off Debt Before Applying For A Mortgage

 Buying a new home is an exciting time in your life.
 Going into the process without the burden of debt is attractive to most people.
 However, before you decide to pay off debts prior to applying for a mortgage, there are a few pros and cons to consider.

-Lower your debt-to-income ratio: One factor in determining how much a lender is willing to lend for a mortgage is your debt-to-income ratio.
+One factor in determining how much a lender is willing to lend for a mortgage is your debt-to-income ratio, or DTI.
 This is the amount of debt you have compared to your total income.
 The lower the ratio, the more house you can theoretically afford.
 As you pay off debt, this ratio will fall, making you more attractive to lenders.

 Financial Factors That Impact Your Ability To Get A Mortgage

 Your lender will look at your entire financial situation before deciding whether to approve or deny your mortgage application.

 We’ve talked about how DTI ratios are a factor in your ability to get a mortgage, but let’s look into them a little further.
 DTI ratios are the amount of debt you currently have compared to your total income.
 Higher DTI ratios are typically a negative sign for lenders.